elucian/bee/syntax/overview.md

 **Note:**:

-* Switch is automatically break at first match unless "," is used;
+* Switch is automatically break at first match unless "..." is used;
-* If a statement end with "," instead of ";" next case is evaluated;
+* If a case end with "..." after ";" the next case is also evaluated;

 ### While